 With modern cloud architecture applications are now decoupled into smaller, independent building blocks that are easier to develop, deploy and maintain, but the applications should also deal with connecting system components for the seamless flow of information among these components.

-The message queue is a powerful way of combining application components.
-Message queue not only simplifies coding of decoupled applications, it also improves performance, reliability and scalability.
+The salesforce message queue is a powerful way of combining application components.
+Salesforce Message queue not only simplifies coding of decoupled applications, it also improves performance, reliability and scalability.

 This messaging pattern is often called one-to-one, or point-to-point, communications because many producers and consumers can use the queue, but each message is processed only once, by a single consumer.

 Amazon Simple Queue Service (SQS) is a secure, durable, fully managed and available hosted queue that offers to integrate and decouple distributed software systems and components by allowing transmitting data between distributed application components.
 SQS eliminates the complexity and burden associated with managing and operating message-oriented middleware and empowers developers to focus on differentiating work.
 Using AWS SQS, messages can be sent, stored, and received between software components at any volume, without losing messages or requiring other services to be available.

 Use cases-Application integration, Allocation of tasks to multiple worker nodes, Decouple live user requests from intensive background work, Decoupling microservices, Batch messages for future processing

 An Amazon Simple Queue Service message has three basic states:

 - Sent to a queue by a producer

 - Received from the queue by a consumer and

 - Deleted from the queue.